Which Montessori training is best?

-It will be life changing for you and life shaping for the children you guide.
+It will be life-changing for you and life-shaping for the children you guide.

 “The teacher's task is not a small easy one!
 She has to prepare a huge amount of knowledge to satisfy the child's mental hunger.
 She is not like the ordinary teacher, limited by a syllabus.
 The needs of the child are clearly more difficult to answer.” ~ Maria Montessori

-So, good luck in your studies!
+So, good luck with your studies!

 Cheers and don't forget to subscribe!